 While you can pay someone to clean your solar panels for you – and there's more on that below – the process of doing it yourself need not be too daunting.
-If you have all the right equipment to get the job done then you can save even more money by doing this yourself.
+If you have all the right equipment to get the job done then you can save even more money by learning how to clean solar panels yourself.
+Plus, this will help cut down any ongoing solar panels costs.
 And it doesn't even need to be that regular, in case this puts you off.

 1. Invest in a telescopic sponge – or hire one

-This is essentially an extendable pole with a sponge on the end which works at length.
-If you can't clean your panels from the ground then it's recommended you hire a professional to go up there and get the job done for you, safely.
+This extendable pole with a sponge fitted to the end will allow you to safely reach your roof.
+But if you can't clean your panels from the ground, it's recommended that you hire a professional to go up there and get the job done for you.

 The sponge itself, if not already part of the pole purchase, should be a non-abrasive one.
-This will mean you don’t risk doing any damage to the panel top layer, which could again cause light blockages with scratch marks, for example.
+This stops you from doing any damage to the top layer of the panel.

-Ideally you'll want to do the clean on a day when the sky isn't overcast with clouds.
-These can block sunlight which would otherwise assist in drying the panels quickly.
-If they don't dry quickly it can leave smears all over them which is another potential block of light to the panel.
+Ideally you'll want to clean your solar panels on a day when the sky isn't overcast with clouds.
+The clouds can actually block sunlight, which will stop the panels from drying quickly.
+If they don't dry in a speedy fashion this can leave smears which could also potentially block light getting through to the panel properly.

 The best time of day to get the job started is early in the morning.
-This is when the dew has settled on the panels giving a useful layer of moisture and a softening to any grime that’s formed up there.
+This is when dew will most likely have settled on the panels, which will add some moisture and help to soften any grime that may have accumulated.

-6. Work across the top of the panel, avoiding the wiring beneath
+4. Work across the top of the panel